Digital Forensics In Cybersecurity - D431

 Q4: What is the role of AI in digital forensics?

 A: AI automates tasks like log analysis and pattern recognition, accelerating investigations.
-For example, machine learning models
+Here's one way to look at it: machine learning models

 can identify malicious activity based on subtle anomalies that a human analyst might miss.
 This is particularly valuable in handling the sheer volume of data generated in modern networks.
 AI also aids in malware classification and vulnerability assessment, improving the efficiency and accuracy of digital forensic analysis.